-- p0120 Information seeking and assembling takes place simultaneously in the process when MH admits new patients, conducts diagnostic interviews, and evaluates a patient during morning rounds.
-The most intensive information seeking and assembling occurs right after admitting a patient. - p0125 The work starts with a paging text from the ED or the admitting unit to the resident, which includes a possible diagnosis.
-The resident immediately makes a quick assessment based on the ED diary notes in e-Care to decide whether this patient is appropriate for the MH service.
+Information seeking and assembling takes place simultaneously in the process when MH admits new patients, conducts diagnostic interviews, and evaluates a patient during morning rounds.
+The most intensive information seeking and assembling occurs right after admitting a patient.

+The work starts with a paging text from the ED or the admitting unit to the resident, which includes the patient's registration number and name, along with possible diagnosis.
+The resident immediately makes a quick assessment based on the ED diary notes in eCare in order to decide whether this patient is appropriate for the MH service.
 Next, the resident may briefly talk with the ED doctor and then assign this patient to one of the interns.
-When a patient is referred to the hospital, the resident often expects a primary care physician's note in the e-Care system.
-Both the attending and the resident(s) supervise the interns, but ultimately it is the interns who are responsible for generating the medical records (admission notes, progress notes, treatment plan, discharge document, and so on), which will be subsequently reviewed by the residents and revised (if necessary) and signed by the attending doctor. - p0130 A doctor rarely goes to see a patient for a diagnostic interview without careful preparation.
-She needs to have a relatively convincing idea of what is going on (e.g., several possible causes) with this patient.
+When a patient is referred to the hospital by her primary care physician, the resident often expects the primary care physician's note in the eCare system.
+Both the attending and the resident(s) supervise the interns, but ultimately it is the interns who are responsible for generating the medical records (admission notes, progress notes, treatment plan, discharge document, and so on), which will be subsequently reviewed by the residents and revised (if necessary) and signed by the attending doctor.

+A doctor rarely goes to see a patient for a diagnostic interview without careful preparation.
+She needs to have a relatively convincing idea of what is going on (e.g. several possible causes) with this patient.
 In some cases, a patient comes to the hospital for a chronic illness flare-up that has been treated before in this hospital.
-If the laboratory results, vital signs, and other measures are very consistent with what has been observed before, the anticipated trajectory can be very routine and predictable.
+If the lab results, vital signs, and other measures are very consistent with what has been observed before, the anticipated trajectory can be very routine and predictable.
 For other patients, however, the resident and interns may not be able to make sense of the case based on the patient's symptoms and performance and their possible causes.
 In such cases, the doctors use additional information sources.
-The following case demonstrates this.
+The following case demonstrates this: